Jennifer Gonzalez, Creator of Cult of Pedagogy

 The Illustrations

-When I wrote one of my earliest posts, A Mild Case of Fisheye, I was looking for a great stock photo to use for my site.
+When I wrote one of my earliest posts about the Fisheye Syndrome, I was looking for a great stock photo to use for my site.
 I found a gorgeous one, then realized it was going to cost me about $75 to use it.
 That totally wasn’t going to happen.
 So I decided to start drawing my own illustrations.
 But I couldn’t afford high-level illustration software.
 I just used the MS Paint software that came free with my laptop and drew my own pictures that way.
 This tutorial shows you the basics of how MS Paint works:

 If you are on a Mac, I’ve heard that Paintbrush is a similar tool.